ansible-learnfest/ansible-learnfest-guide/content/30-use-pah/_index.md

 * Click **Save**

 {{% notice note %}}
 You could add more credentials here, the order of these credentials sets precedence for the sync and lookup of the content.
-Feel free to click the magnifying glass for **Galaxy Credentials** to see how you could add/remove and change the order of credentials, but change nothing.
 {{% /notice %}}

 {{% notice note %}}
 It's important to note that the PAH credentials are added automatically during an installation of Automation Controller and PAH in one installer run.
 If you add PAH later you have to configure the credentials yourself!
 {{% /notice %}}

 ### Setup demo project

 Before we configure content synchronization, we want to add a demo project: